inx4nee/Yuri-bot/PRIVACY_POLICY.md

 * **DuckDuckGo:** For performing web searches based on your queries to provide up-to-date context.

 ## 5. Data Deletion and User Rights
-You have the right to request the immediate deletion of your data from our database.
+You have complete control over your conversational data and the right to delete it at any time.

-* **How to request deletion:** You can submit a deletion request directly through the Bot by using the `/feedback` command, which logs your request for review.
-Alternatively, you can contact the developer directly.
+* **Instant Self-Deletion:** You can instantly and permanently delete your entire chat history with Yuri by using the `/clearhistory` command in any server where the bot is present.
+This immediately purges your conversational records from our database.
-* Once requested, your data will be manually purged using the admin `/wipe` command, instantly erasing your conversational memory from the database.
+* **Manual Requests:** If you encounter any issues, or if you wish to request the manual deletion of other data (such as bug reports or matchmaking data), you can submit a request directly to the developer using the `/feedback` command.

 ## 6. Contact Information
-If you have any questions or concerns about this Privacy Policy, or if you wish to request manual data deletion, please contact the developer via Discord:
+If you have any questions or concerns about this Privacy Policy, need assistance with data deletion, or want to report a bug, please use the **`/feedback`** command within any server where Yuri is present.

-* **Discord Username:** sainneee
+This command securely routes your message and User ID directly to the developer's private inbox for review and response.